pickmultivalue/full-stack-with-pick-tutorial/back-end/jbase/setting-up-jbase-demo-data/README.md

    2. Second the file name.
 Please use *DEMO.FILE* for the filename as that is what will be used in future videos.

 The program randomly generates the data for the a static list of each data element.
 Lastly we list the file to see that the file was created and populated the command is `LIST DEMO.FILE FIRSTNAME LASTNAME ADDR1`.

+Note: If you exit the jShell type in `jsh` and hit <kbd>enter</kbd> to invoke the jShell - the jBase shell.